b0rt/docker-pipelines-hugo/README.md

 # Pipelines Hugo

-This is a fork of [karlbemelmans version](https://github.com/karelbemelmans/docker-pipelines-hugo).
+This is a fork of [karelbemelmans version](https://github.com/karelbemelmans/docker-pipelines-hugo).
 He uses aws-cli.
 I do not.

 ## Todo

-- should execute hugo (in pipelines)
+- should execute hugo (container running in bitbucket pipelines)
 - should be able to copy content from public/ to an FTP drive